Gascony

 It is currently divided between the region of Nouvelle-Aquitaine (departments of Landes, Pyrénées-Atlantiques, southwestern Gironde, and southern Lot-et-Garonne) and the region of Occitanie (departments of Gers, Hautes-Pyrénées, southwestern Tarn-et-Garonne, and western Haute-Garonne).

 Gascony was historically inhabited by Basque-related people who appear to have spoken a language similar to Basque.
 The name Gascony comes from the same root as the word Basque (see Wasconia below).
-From the Middle Ages until today, the Gascon language has been spoken, although it is classified as a regional variant of the Occitan language.
+From the Middle Ages until today, the Gascon language has been spoken, usually classified as a regional variety of the Occitan language.

-Gascony is the land of d'Artagnan, who inspired Alexandre Dumas's character d'Artagnan in The Three Musketeers, as well as the land of Cyrano de Bergerac, the eponymous character of the play by Edmond Rostand.
+Gascony is the land of d'Artagnan, who inspired Alexandre Dumas's character d'Artagnan in The Three Musketeers, as well as the land of Cyrano de Bergerac, the eponymous character of the play by Edmond Rostand and the home of Emily St. Aubert, the central character of The Mysteries of Udolpho by Ann Radcliffe.
 It is also home to Henry III of Navarre, who later became king of France as Henry IV.